Introduction to Python

 (('item0',), tuple)

-To access a tuple element, proceed in the same way as for lists.
+To access an element of the tuple, proceed in the same way as with lists.

 tupla = ('item0', 1, True, 3.3, 'item4', True)print(tupla[0])print(tupla[-1])print(tupla[2:4])print(tupla[-4:-2])